RSaintJr/Java-Exercises/README.md

 I'm doing these exercises to practice

 there are IF ELSE, DO WHILE, WHILE, and FOR exercises.
-Now there are Array exercises now
+Now there are Array exercises